What It Costs To Play On America’s 10 Best Golf Courses

 Pine Valley is among America’s most exclusive private clubs.
 While the membership list is confidential, The Press of Atlantic City reported that former U.S. President George H.W.
 Bush, actor Sean Connery and pro golf legends Ben Crenshaw and the late Arnold Palmer were all members at one time or another.

-Nonmembers must receive an invitation from a member in order to play at Pine Valley.
-Women cannot be members of Pine Valley Golf Club and can only be invited to play on Sundays.
-The club does not accept applications, according to Forbes, and the club’s board must reach out to potential members
+Membership is tough to come by, nonmembers must receive an invitation from a member in order to play at Pine Valley.
+The club does not accept applications, the club’s board must reach out to potential members.

 Every year on the last Sunday in September, Pine Valley invites the general public to watch the final round of the club’s annual George Arthur Crump Memorial Tournament, named after its founder and course designer.
 This is the only opportunity to explore the course without a membership or invitation.
 No credible estimations on price are available and the club is famous for its discretion and secrecy.